sushant822/Analyzing-Toronto-Neighborhoods/README.md

 ### STEP 2 - Cleaning the data

 More than one neighbourhood can exist in one postal code area.
-For example, in the table on the Wikipedia page, you will notice that M5A is listed twice and has two neighbourhoods: Harbourfront and Regent Park.
+For example, in the table on the Wikipedia page, you will notice that M5A is listed twice and has two neighbourhoods, Harbourfront and Regent Park.
 These two rows will be combined into one row with the neighbourhoods separated with a comma.

 Now we need to combine our data with geospatial_coordinates.csv file provided to us.
 This’ll get us coordinates for each of the